Farmer amputates his leg with a pocket knife to save his own life

 "I stopped for a little bit but I didn't want to stop for long in case I passed out, there was no way for me to get help, everyone was gone at the time, I just did what I had to do and they (first responders) got me in a helicopter," he said.

-He was rushed to Bryan Medical Center and stayed there for about a week before transferring to Madonna Rehabilitation Hospitals, where he underwent physical therapy.
+He was rushed to Bryan Medical Center and stayed there for about a week before transferring to Madonna Rehabilitation Center, where he underwent physical therapy.

 "I was 45 minutes away from home when this happened, they were flying him away as I was arriving and I didn't get to see how he was doing before that," his wife, Lori, told CNN.
 "I am just glad he's here with us."